 - Ms Lucia Gavalova (Coordinator, Research Ethics Committee)

-- Mr Gary Roper (Head of Regulatory Compliance for Imperial College and Imperial College Healthcare NHS Trust)
+- Ms Ruth Nicholson (Head of Research Governance and Integrity for Imperial College and Imperial College Healthcare NHS Trust)

 - Dr Tom Cairns (Caldicott Guardian, Hammersmith Hospitals NHS Trust)

 - Prof Andrew George (Chairman, Hammersmith Hospital Research Ethics Committee)